 Head Start classes joined the above programs.

-The Head Start classes are relocated.
+Head Start classes are relocated.

 The Middle School Transitions Program and the GED Program were added.

-The ESL, STEP and Early Childhood Special Education classes are relocated and Douglass becomes the center for Secondary Alternative Programs for LCPS.
+The ESL, STEP, and Early Childhood Special Education classes are relocated and Douglass becomes the center for Secondary Alternative Programs for LCPS.

 The Saving 9 program is added to support 9th grade students in jeopardy of failing and potentially becoming drop outs.